borkymcgee/Ascii_Annihilator/README.md

 01111101

 player must input:

-with nibble switch high:  0111

-with nibble switch low:   1101
+with nibble switch high:  0111 with nibble switch low:   1101

 ### Selecting game mode: ###

 The Ascii Annihilator allows the user to select between several modes by holding certain buttons on boot. the buttons are assigned as follows:

--bit 3: ascii mode
+- bit 3: ascii mode

--bit 2: decimal mode
+- bit 2: decimal mode

--bit 1: hexadecimal mode
+- bit 1: hexadecimal mode

--bit 0: wimp mode
+- bit 0: wimp mode

--all bits: expert mode
+- all bits: expert mode

 ### Ascii mode ###
 the player gets quizzed on all of ascii, including non-printing characters, symbols, numbers, and letters